 |No initial odor||A-||No more than 2% of owners report an initial unpleasant smell.|

 |No sleeping hot or cold||C+||Roughly 5% of owners report the pillow acting as a heat trap.
 About 2% report the pillow sleeping too cold.|

 |No noise||D+||Roughly 8% of Mediflow / Chiroflow consumers say that the pillow can be noisy if all air inside is not removed.
 The polyester inside may also make mild compression noise especially as the pillow ages.|

 |Fewer allergies||b-||Water pillows are hypoallergenic.
 However, dust mites will find the polyester contents attractive.|

 – The main complaint for the pillow is weight because it can weigh over 10 pounds when completely filled.
-This can make picking up the pillow or moving its position on the bed difficult and even strenuous for some.
+This can make picking up the pillow or moving its position difficult and even strenuous for some.

 – While loft and firmness can be adjusted by adding or removing water from the pillow, at least 15% of owners report that this adjustability is limited in its usefulness.

 – Determining how much water is needed inside to suit one's personal preference often requires at least some trial and error.

 – Even at a low fill quantity, the pillow is often too thick for stomach sleepers.